samiux/samiux.github.io/pwn-resources.md

 You may have a lot of fun in exploit development for Executable and Linkable Format (ELF) binary in Linux.
 There are several protection features for ELF binary, they are Relocation Read-Only (RELRO), Canary, No-eXecute (NX) and Position-Independent Executable (PIE).
 They are hardening features for the ELF binary in order to prevent it from being exploited.
 Once the ELF exploited, the attacker can port a shell that can access the system freely.
 However, those features may be bypassed in certain situations.

 You should have knownledge in C, (or C++), Python and assemble programming languages for doing exploit development.
-Meanwhile, you should also have knownledge in some tools, such as GNU Debugger (GDB), GDB Enhanced Features (GEF), Ghidra, Radare2 and PwnTools.
+Meanwhile, you should also have knownledge in some tools, such as GNU Debugger (GDB), pwndbg, Ghidra, Radare2 and PwnTools.

 You may very hard to find a career, job or post in exploit development in Hong Kong, China.
 Therefore, only a few people in Hong Kong may be interested in this skill.
 If you want to spend some time in this area, think it carefully!